How to Model the Interface Trapping Effects of a MOSCAP

 In this blog post, we have showed that the Trap-Assisted Surface Recombination boundary condition adds the essential effects to a model of a semiconductor device in order to reproduce the qualitative behaviors of experimental data found in the literature.
 We have also showed how to plot quantities in the extra dimension, such as the energy axis in the model.

-To try the Interface Trapping Effects of a MOSCAP tutorial model yourself, click the button below to go to the Application Gallery, where you can download the PDF documentation with step-by-step instructions and, with a valid software license, the MPH-file for this tutorial.
+To try the Interface Trapping Effects of a MOSCAP tutorial model yourself, click the button below to go to the Application Gallery, where you can download the PDF documentation with step-by-step instructions and the MPH-file for this tutorial.

 We hope you find this feature useful and we would love to hear how you apply it to your research.